 Another one early on was we had a saag recipe we were trying to test out.
 We thought everyone would want a spinach-based recipe, but most people veered away from it.
 In a taste test of 40 people, maybe one or two people would pick the saag.
 Everyone else went to tikka and daal.
 And so we thought to ourselves, we should focus on making the two things the other 38 people are eating, and not worry about what the last two may want on a whim that day.

 It’s being hyper-focused with a minimal viable product and building our concept around that product.
 When we opened, we didn’t even have mango lassis ready.
 We didn’t have naan chips ready.
 We didn’t have a lot of our side items ready when we opened.
 That was intentional.
 We didn’t want our staff to have to worry about things that we viewed as add-ons, and we wanted them to make sure they were executing on the core product extremely well.

-Q. Eric Ries’s book was written certainly with a software developer’s audience in mind, but I think he would be proud that you applied a lot of the principles to a more traditional brick-and-mortar business.
+Q. Eric Ries’s book was written for software entrepreneurs, but he would be proud that you applied these principles to a traditional brick-and-mortar business.

 A. It’s interesting.
 One of our investors was talking to me and he was said, “You’re kind of a non-traditional investment for me.
 But I say that and it’s kind of weird, because in reality, everyone thinks traditional investments are tech companies, but in reality most businesses that are started in the US are actually brick-and-mortar joints like yours, not tech startups.”

 Q. What do you do day-to-day as CEO of Tava Indian Kitchen?